rust-lang/book/src/ch21-03-graceful-shutdown-and-cleanup.md

 Shutting down worker 3
 ```

-You might see a different ordering of workers and messages printed.
-We can see
+You might see a different ordering of `Worker` IDs and messages printed.
+We can
-how this code works from the messages: workers 0 and 3 got the first two
+see how this code works from the messages: `Worker` instances 0 and 3 got the
-requests.
-The server stopped accepting connections after the second connection,
+first two requests.
+The server stopped accepting connections after the second
-and the `Drop` implementation on `ThreadPool` starts executing before worker 3
+connection, and the `Drop` implementation on `ThreadPool` starts executing
-even starts its job.
-Dropping the `sender` disconnects all the workers and
+before `Worker` 3 even starts its job.
+Dropping the `sender` disconnects all the
-tells them to shut down.
-The workers each print a message when they disconnect,
+`Worker` instances and tells them to shut down.
+The `Worker` instances each
-and then the thread pool calls `join` to wait for each worker thread to finish.
+print a message when they disconnect, and then the thread pool calls `join` to
+wait for each `Worker` thread to finish.

 Notice one interesting aspect of this particular execution: the `ThreadPool`
-dropped the `sender`, and before any worker received an error, we tried to join
+dropped the `sender`, and before any `Worker` received an error, we tried to
-worker 0.
-Worker 0 had not yet gotten an error from `recv`, so the main thread
+join `Worker` 0. `Worker` 0 had not yet gotten an error from `recv`, so the main
-blocked waiting for worker 0 to finish.
-In the meantime, worker 3 received a
+thread blocked waiting for `Worker` 0 to finish.
+In the meantime, `Worker` 3
-job and then all threads received an error.
-When worker 0 finished, the main
+received a job and then all threads received an error.
+When `Worker` 0 finished,
-thread waited for the rest of the workers to finish.
-At that point, they had
+the main thread waited for the rest of the `Worker` instances to finish.
+At that
-all exited their loops and stopped.
+point, they had all exited their loops and stopped.

 Congrats!
 We’ve now completed our project; we have a basic web server that uses
 a thread pool to respond asynchronously.
 We’re able to perform a graceful